ncss/projects-2017-3/README.md

 ---

-Here is a version of how to run the project with screenshots.

 ## How to run *Find It!* with screenshots

+Here is a version of how to run the project with screenshots — just to make it a tiny bit more approachable :).
 This how-to is made quickly for GitHub Desktop.

-- If you'd like to use [GitHub Desktop](https://desktop.github.com), click on the link to go download it and set it up.
+- If you'd like to use [GitHub Desktop](https://desktop.github.com), click on the linked name to go download it.
+And then set it up.

 - Then visit the link for our project: [GitHub projects 2017 group 3 link](https://github.com/ncss/projects-2017-3) and click on 'Clone or download'.
 Then click 'Open in Desktop' to open it in GitHub Desktop.
 <br />